Precautions to take in the event of severe weather conditions

 - Try to thaw the pipes, by placing warm towels or a hot water bottle on them or using a hairdryer on its lowest setting.
 Pipes must be thawed slowly, never use a blowtorch or exposed flame.

-- Find your stopcock - the tap that turns off the main water supply.
-Find it now rather than looking for it when there's water pouring everywhere.
-It's probably in the kitchen near the sink.
-You should now check that it is working properly.
+Find your stopcock – the tap that turns off the main water supply.
+Find it now, rather than looking for it, when water is pouring everywhere.
+It’s probably in the kitchen near the sink.
+You should now check, that it is working properly.
 If it is not, please report the matter to us immediately.

-- Get to know your heating controls.
+Get to know your heating controls.
 Central heating thermostats and time switches can be complicated.
-If you are unsure, get advice from a heating engineer during your annual gas service or call us for advise.
+If you are unsure, get advice from a heating engineer during your annual gas service, or call us for advice.

-If there's water near the lights or sockets, turn the electricity off at the meter.
-Catch leaks in basins and soak up water with towels to prevent water damaging your home.
+If there is water near the lights or sockets, turn the electricity off at the meter.
+Catch leaks in basins and soak up water with towels, to prevent water damaging your home.